DollarDill/DollarDill/README.md

 ### 🧠 The short version

-I'm a techie from **Melbourne** who loves building tools - and I'm obsessed with **constraining AI agents so they produce reliable work instead of confident garbage**.
-If something can be automated, version-controlled, or turned into a tidy little system, I'm probably tinkering with it at 1am.
+I'm a software engineer from **Melbourne, Australia**  who loves building tools and AI workflows.
+All my projects and contributions are worked on in my spare time.
+If you like any of my work, always love to yap about it.
+Contact me: **dillon@algocents.com**

 ---